 Yes, I’m aware that I have some interesting views, but it’s also from everything I’ve been through.
 So when it seems I have prudish ideas, trust me when I say, there is one man that is slowly finding out just how untrue that is.
 In many ways I am just like Kat.
 At least her playfulness and inability to not say what she’s thinking.
 That girl has no issues telling her man the exact thing she wants from him.

 Anyway, I wanted to really delve into what I was discussing in a half-assed manner yesterday.
 I was talking about how I’ve noticed a theme of disconnectedness spreading throughout the world.
 I’ve noticed and it makes me angry.
 It does.
 Frustrated too.
 You see, I am one of those same people, and I realized just how weak it is.
-In the past year I’ve really been changing as a person, seeing things in a different way, and I do attribute much of that to Paul.
-Not even sure how it happened or when, but he’s making me a better person the way Julian made Kat one.
+In the past year I’ve really been changing as a person, seeing things in a different way, and I do attribute much of that to someone I knew.
+Not even sure how it happened or when, but he’s made me a better person the way Julian made Kat one.
 She was a wild, independent spirit who built that wall up so that nobody could scale it.
 She placed razor wire around it, then added electricity, and who knows what other booby traps.

 All under the guise of independence.
 So I do see a lot of myself in her.
 Just like as Jeanie once mentioned, she saw a lot of my own struggles with relationships with Ellie’s character in The Guardian of Life series.
 That comment came particularly from Under Empty Stars.
 When I look at the story with a disconnected eye, I see what she means though.